Problems with Standard Cosmology

 The Cosmic Microwave Background (CMB) radiation is a very smooth background wash of microwave energy seen in all directions in the sky.
 We understand it to be the cooled remnant radiation from the initial energy of the Big Bang.

-The CMB is very distant at the edges of the universe, but that poses a problem.
+The CMB is very distant at the edges of the observable universe, but that poses a problem.
 If there is a radiant heater in a room in some house, the heat equalizes around the room because the heat travels quickly to all parts of it.
 However, the universe is so big that the heat could not travel in a timely way to equalize to the smoothness that we observe.

 The accepted solution is that there was a fast inflationary period in the very early moments of the Big Bang.
 When the universe was initially small, the energy was evenly smooth because all the energy could travel the short distances needed to equalize.
 Then, a so-called "inflaton" field caused an exceptionally fast inflation in size which immediately took that smoothness out to the edge of the universe.